akm-enterprises/akm-cloud-security-assessment-permission-templates-public/README.md

 # For AWS Cloud Security Assessment, engage us through Fiverr - https://www.fiverr.com/s2/a7aed84e2c

-## In order to conduct security assessment of your account AKM security assessment IAM role need access to your AWS account.
+## In order to conduct security assessment of your account, AKM security assessment IAM role need access to your AWS account.

 ## This ‘create_role_to_assume_cfn.yaml’ cloudformation template will create the rule and trust AKM AWS account’s security assessment role
 This cloudformation can be deployed through AWS console or AWS cli